OpenLiberty/open-liberty-deep-dive/README.md

 The `COPY` statement is copying over the server.xml file we mentioned earlier to the Docker image.

 The `ADD` statement is copying our application into the Docker image.

+The `RUN` command runs a script that is already located on the image that will add the requested XML snippets, grow the image to be fit-for-purpose and apply interim fixes.

 Let's build the docker image.
 In the `open-liberty-masterclass/start/coffee-shop` directory, run (note the period (`.`) at the end of the line is important):